SamanthaClarke1/timesheet-system/README.md

 This part is just a roadmap of all the things I have left to do on the next version of the timesheet system.
 (That version is 1.8.1, from 1.7.1, right now.
 Version 1.8.1 is more focused on back end things than before, but that's alright. :smile:)

+- [ ] Turn shot field into a dropdown instead of an input (using sg-http)
+- [ ] Maybe making some proper sg-http js bindings?
+Idk, http seems g to me tbh.
 - [x] Cleaning up old files
 - [ ] Cleaning up old console.logs
 - [ ] Logs